xiaoxiaoxh/UniFolding/README.md

 The simulation environment depends on [RFUniverse](https://github.com/mvig-robotflow/rfuniverse).
 To set up the simulation environment, please refer to [Simulation Environment](RFUniverse/README.md).

 [CLOTH3D](https://github.com/hbertiche/CLOTH3D) dataset is used in our simulation.
 You can download it from [here](https://chalearnlap.cvc.uab.cat/dataset/38/description/).

-TODO: The code of the Unity project for self-supervised learning will be released in about one week!
 ### 📷🦾🗒 Real Environment

 #### 📷Camera